DPWXY/Avia/README.md

     </tr>
     <tr>
         <td>Rana Taki</td>
-        <td>Designed and developed the UI/UX for the Avia mobile application, ensuring an intuitive and user-friend
+        <td>Designed and developed the UI/UX for the Avia mobile application, ensuring an intuitive and user-friendly interface.<br>
-ly interface.<br>
 Built the mobile app prototype and led initial testing to validate core functionalities.</td>
     </tr>
     <tr>